angepol/tic-tac-toe/README.md

 ===========

-Special Thanks to Rowena and Pat for their help!
+Special Thanks to Rowena and Pat and Joel for their help!

 Play [ tic-tac-toe](https://angepol.github.io/tic-tac-toe/).